EveThan/HackED_2022_Notes-on-paper/README.md

 <a href="https://devpost.com/software/notes-on-paper" target="_blank">Notes on Paper on Devpost</a>

 ## Worksite 🚧
 The Notes on Paper ipynb file is too large to be uploaded to GitHub!
-The completed project can be found <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">here</a>.
+The completed project can be found at <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">Notes on Paper on Google Colab</a>.

 It may look like the code cells are arranged out of order.
 They are arranged in that way to make demonstrating the project for HackED 2022 easier.
 With all the previous code cells already run, simply run the code cells after the title 'Demo for HackED 2022' one by one to do a demo.